-Post-census refund due to special circumstances
+Post-census application for special circumstances

-- you can provide supporting documentary evidence
+- you can provide independent supporting documentation

 The circumstances must be unusual, uncommon or abnormal.
 For example, a lack of knowledge or understanding of your student requirements is not considered to be beyond your control.

-The following is not considered special circumstances:
+The following are not considered special circumstances:

 - failing to read documentation provided by Swinburne University about your course

 - not realising you were enrolled in the unit

 - employment-related reasons

 You can only apply for a refund if special circumstances prevented you from completing the unit(s).
 If you have sat the exam(s) or have been granted special exam(s), you are not eligible to submit an application.
 Note: You cannot apply for a post-census refund if you have successfully completed or are currently enrolled in the unit of study.

 If you believe you have special circumstances, we recommend you meet with an International Student Adviser (ISA) who will advise you and provide the necessary assistance where required.